-Attracting Butterflies with Butterfly Bushes
+Attracting Butterflies With Butterfly Bushes

-Woody stalks with pointed green leaves in the spring, followed by long cone-shaped flowers that burst from its tips in the summer.
+Woody stalks with pointed green leaves shooting up in the spring are followed by long, cone-shaped flowers that burst from the tips in the summer.
 Butterflies, bees and other pollinators flock to feed on the nectar-filled flowers, transforming a blooming butterfly bush into a horticultural epicenter of insect activity.

 Blooming butterfly bushes are magnets for attracting butterflies and hummingbirds.
 Plant several in different colors, and the butterflies will flutter into your garden.